 Related Reading: The Parenting Plan is a Custody Rule Book

 Military families often move from base to base and city to city.
 This is a huge hardship for many families and is one of the many sacrifices service members make.
 When it comes to divorce and child custody, it also brings up the question of what state has jurisdiction in a particular case?

 This is where the Uniform Child Custody Jurisdiction and Enforcement Act comes into play.
-Not exclusively governing military families, the UCCJEA protects minors and determine the jurisdiction in child custody cases.
+Not exclusively governing military families, the UCCJEA protects minors and determines the jurisdiction in child custody cases.

 Usually, the home state is where a child has lived for the six months prior to legal action.
 Deployments are often much longer than this.
 In the absence of one parent, it’s possible for the non-military parent to establish residency in another state.
 A possible safeguard is, prior to deployment, for the parents to agree on what state constitutes the permanent home.

-Frequent moves not only impact the child custody process, they can continue to pop up after the fact.
-Relocation after divorce is one thing, and children complicate matters in that regard.
+Frequent moves not only impact the child custody process, they can also continue to pop up after the fact.
+Relocation after divorce is one thing, but children complicate matters in that regard.
 And military service further confounds things.

 Custodial parents must follow a number of rules in order to relocate.
 In normal situations, you have to show how a move benefits the child, get permission from the court, and work out an arrangement with the noncustodial parent.

 These regulations vary drastically from one state to another.
 And you have to figure out all of this well ahead of time.

 If you’re in the military, however, you don’t really have the choice to wait.
 You have to go where the government sends you when they send you.
 Again, many states extend protection and safeguards to military parents in this regard.